ab-azim/ab-azim/README.md

 ## 🧠 About Me

 <div align="justify">
-I'm a passionate **Frontend Developer** who loves turning creative ideas into fully functional and responsive websites.
+I'm a passionate **Web Developer** who loves turning creative ideas into fully functional and responsive websites.
 With a keen eye for design and a commitment to clean, efficient code, I strive to create exceptional user experiences.
+Currently expanding my skills from frontend to backend development to become a full-stack developer.
 Always learning new technologies and improving my development workflow.
 </div>

 ---